 Organic drinks new: Big Players go organic

 The organic lifestyle has developed from the former, sometimes ridiculed, ecological movement to an organic product as a trendy status symbol.
-The products on the market reflect this trend: In keeping with the great new values of mindfulness and health, the cool energy drink label Red Bull has also launched an organic line in four flavors.
+The products on the market reflect this trend: For example, the number of non-alcoholic beverages with an organic label increased from 1,893 to 4,284 in Germany between 2007 and 2021.
+Source: Statista 2022

 The organic range is also expanding in the area of alcoholic beverages, and there is more and more a mix of organic ingredients, unconventional flavors, sometimes health-promoting additives and a comprehensive overall benefit for well-being and health.
 It can be innovative and trendy: cider based on 100 percent organic ingredients, a higher juice content and new flavor combinations are increasingly in demand.
 With alcohol levels of around 5% volume, this light alcoholic beverage category in different flavors also appeals to consumers' need to drink light and fruity refreshments.

 With the pandemic and the forced closure of clubs and bars, another trend has established itself: Drinks such as long drinks and cocktails are increasingly being mixed at home.
 Originally, this development began during the lockdowns through delivery services of the gastronomy - but in the meantime it has already reached the retail.
 Besides basic products for own mixed drinks, RTD drinks have also gained momentum on the market.

 Experts assume that this trend will continue.
 AUSTRIA JUICE has reacted promptly to this trend and developed popular basic products for mixed drinks in organic quality, like Organic Cola, Organic Tonic, Organic Berry, Organic Bitter Orange, Organic Bitter Lemon and Organic Ginger Ale.